adeckmyn/maps/inst/README.md

 - A set of simple functions use this iso3166 table for creating a list of countries to map.
 So you can use the 2- or 3-letter ISO code (e.g. as country labels on a map), but also create a list based on the sovereignty.
 Type '?iso.expand' for details.

 - v3.2 adds new options to map() for wrapping and exact boundary clipping.

 ##FIXES
+- As of v3.2, maps::map() also works if the maps package is not attached.
+You can even do maps::map("madata::worldHires").
-- as of v3.1, map(..., fill=TRUE) no longer applies thinning.
+- As of v3.1, map(..., fill=TRUE) no longer applies thinning.
 This removes small artefacts, but plotting worldHires becomes rather slow, should you ever want to plot a full world map at such a high resolution.
 - map.text(..., exact=TRUE) now behaves as documented.
 Previously, the "exact=TRUE" was not passed to the map drawing if add=FALSE.
 To get the old (non-documented) behaviour (plot map with exact=FALSE, write text for exact=TRUE) you should now use 2 commands:
   * > map(..., exact=FALSE)
   * > map.text(..., exact=TRUE, add=TRUE)